SamLB9/EMS_research_imputation-models/README.md

 _____________________________________________________________________________________________________

-Firstly, we will analyze the performance of the different models.
+### Firstly, we will analyze the performance of the different models

 Here are three boxplots representing the different classification models according to their AUC (index to maximize) and missing value percentage: